strongfork/strongfork/README.md

 <p align=center> Hey there!
 I'm Rhys
 <p align=center> I'm 24 - He/Him - Swedish/English - T-masc+Bisexual
-<p align=center> I am a complex DID system as well as have BPD+ADHD and if you have a problem with this I fear I don't care!
+<p align=center> DID system+BPD+ADHD and if you have a problem with any of this I fear I don't care!
 <p align=center> I like a ton of shit so if you wanna know more about me, ask because my links are being redone rn!
 I'm going to keep this simple for the most part until I can flesh it out more so just hang tight.
 <p align=center> I'm mostly friendly just generally don't give a shit, especially about cringe culture so if you can get past that, I'm chill.
 I'm usually always with my boyfriend or my friends [please respect them].
 Basically, absolutely int with me!